maykar/plex_assistant/README.md

 * Press the plus sign next to "If" and search for "Google Assistant" then select it
 * Select "Say phrase with text ingredient"

 Now you can select how you want to trigger this service, you can select up to 3 ways to invoke it.
-I use things like `tell plex to $`.
+I use things like `tell plex to $` or `have plex $`.
 The dollar sign will be the phrase sent to this component.
+This component expects to hear something starting with "play" followed by at least a show/movie name (see more about commands below).
 You can also set a response from the Google Assistant if you'd like.

 * Hit "Create Trigger", the press the plus sign next to "Then"
 * Search for "Webhooks" and select it, then select "Make a web request"